 ●Keep up to date with changes in local policy and procedures and are aware of any guidance issued by the DfE concerning Safeguarding.

 The Procurement Academy undertakes to ensure that their staff are fit to work in a training provider setting with children and vulnerable adults.
 It also reserves the right to refuse to employ staff whom it has a reasonable belief may pose a risk to its learners.

 The Procurement Academy has systems in place to prevent unsuitable people from working with children or vulnerable adults and to promote safe practice.
 These systems apply to all new staff and require the following checks to be made prior to appointment:

 • a minimum of two references, satisfactory to The Procurement Academy, one of which should be from a previous employer;

 • documentary evidence checks of identify, nationality, residency and "right to work"

-• where subcontractors are delivering courses on of The Apprentice Academy, the
+• where subcontractors are delivering courses on of The Procurement Academy, the

 In accordance with the Regulations, records of all checks carried out are kept in a single central record.

 *If a DBS check is delayed for any reason the staff member will not be subject to lone working with apprentices aged under 18.
 They must always have a member of staff present who is fully DBS checked until the point they receive a full DBS check.

 The Procurement Academy has developed effective links with other relevant agencies, for example, the Local Authority, Children's Social Care,